B2B Articles - June 23, 2017

 Pay heed to your customer's pain points: Search social media streams, conduct research, and interview customers.
 Seek to understand where, why, and what they browse.
 Then, you can organize a relevant blog and content strategy that converts users.

 If you need help, hire an IT marketing strategy agency or freelance content team.
 B2B companies that blogged 11+ times per month had almost 3X more traffic than those blogging 0-1 times per month (Hubspot) — so make consistent content a priority.

-Publishing and syndicating third party content is also a great way to attract the right visitors.
-Creating content for industry publications can help establish credibility for you company - as well as get you in front of industry executives.
+Publishing and syndicating third-party content is also a great way to attract the right visitors.
+Creating content for industry publications can help establish credibility for your company - as well as get you in front of industry executives.
 Simply read the outlet’s editorial guidelines and write interesting content that shows your company understands the industry.

 When asked which tactics give a high ROI, 46% of marketers said inbound marketing, while only 12% said outbound marketing. – Hubspot

 If your website includes contact forms, introduce content offers instead.
 The content should focus on a value proposition and talk about benefits rather than features of your product (that will come later).

 For example, an IT-as-a-Service (ITaaS) company may offer a gated case study, "How an ITaaS Partnership Saved ACME Business $20,000 Y-o-Y." Such content provides value to a visitor, who may provide contact information to receive it.

 Use a conversion form to ask questions that will help with targeting and qualifying later.
 For example, identify certain pain points, IT needs, and barriers to purchasing.
 These should all be easy to answer and codify — consider using a drop-down menu vs. open-ended text boxes.

 Lead nurturing emails get 4-10 times the response rate compared to standalone email blasts (Demand Gen Report).